Broughton Hall Catholic High School - Curriculum / Art and Design

 The course is made up of three units, called Components.

-Component 3 - Responding to a Client Brief - completed in class under exam conditions, you will independently research, experiment and produce a final textile product that responds to the client brief.
-This exciting challenge allows you to show all the skills you have learned during Component 1 and 2 whilst showing your creative skills and style.
+Completed in class under exam conditions, you will independently research, experiment and produce a final textile product that responds to the client brief.
+This exciting challenge allows you to show all the skills you have learned during Component 1.

 What can these qualifications lead to?